evanwill/openrefine-b/content/handy.md

 - get all image src out: `forEach(value.parseHtml().select('img'),i,i.htmlAttr('src')).join("; ")`
 - get all links out: `forEach(value.parseHtml().select('a'),i,i.htmlAttr('href')).join("; ")`
 - cells out of a table rows: `forEach(value.parseHtml().select('tr'),i,i.select('td')).join("; ")`

+## Parsing CONTENTdm TSV export

+CONTENTdm and some other platforms export metadata in TSV format which often end up with parsing errors on import.
+When starting a project:

+- make sure you select the correct encoding (for CONTENTdm = "UTF-8")
+- uncheck the option `Use character " to enclose cells containing column separators`
+- parsing issues are often not immediately apparent, so carefully check the number of records you expect and view the last rows of your data

+## Local server to input data from files

+A goofy approach to get a bunch of text data into a spreadsheet from individual files is to serve the directory of files up on a local server then grab them using Refine's fetch.
+This avoids many limitations of working with conventional spreadsheets, and lets you parse the files into data using Refine methods such as parseHtml, split columns, or split multivalued cells.

+For example, imagine I have a folder of hundreds of HTML files that I want to parse into data:

+- create a list of the files on commandline with `ls > list.txt`
+- create Refine project using `list.txt` so each row will equal one of the files
+- [start a local server]({{ '/notes/web-server.html' | relative_url }}) in the folder of files and note where it is served (e.g. `localhost:8080`)
+- Add column based on the filenames with the local url, e.g. `"http://localhost:8080/" + value`
+- Add column by fetching urls

+Now you have a spreadsheet with a giant amount of text data!